 Parker teachers know how to manage their own energy levels and take their own advice.
 The Parker schedule allows students and teachers to take time during the school day to practice their own self-care habits.
 Whether taking a walk in the woods, doing yoga or meditating, teachers and students are encouraged to take care of themselves.

 The well being of parents is also an important aspect for child wellness and growth.
 At Parker, having a community of parents, and extended friends and family that are invested in the mission of progressive education can be extremely helpful and reassuring during times of uncertainty.
 Just like students, having a group of positive peers to support parents is important.

 "Resilience is best taught when it is modeled and the dedicated teachers and staff continue to give master classes in this important life skill every single day."

 We have always limited the number of students we accept into each classroom to ensure we can deliver a personalized learning experience.
-This year we are limiting this number even more for the safety of everyone in our community and to ensure we follow all New York State guidelines.
-Some classes are already full and we expect others to fill up quickly as the school year progresses.
+This year, and likely next year as well, we are limiting the number of students even more for the safety of everyone in our community and to ensure we follow all New York State guidelines.
+Some classes are already full and we expect others to fill up quickly as the year progresses.